bobvandevijver/latex-bundle/Resources/doc/base/Article.md

     'tocdepth'       => '2', // TOC depth

-    'extra_commands' => array(), //Define extra commands if needed
+    'extra_commands' => array(), //Define extra commands if needed 'packages'       => array(), // Define extra packages to use
 ```

 ### Add package

 This class also has an `addPackage($package)` method.
 Use this if you need to include extra packages.

+### Add dependency

+This class also has an `addDependency($dependency)` method.
+Use this if you need to copy files from a certain dir to the compilation dir.

 ### Template